Rachel Carson: Early life and education

-Early career and publications

-At the U.S. Bureau of Fisheries, Carson's primary responsibilities were to analyze and report field data on fish populations and write brochures and other literature for the public.
-Using her research and consultations with marine biologists as starting points, she also wrote a steady stream of articles for The Baltimore Sun and other newspapers.
+Using her research and consultations with marine biologists as starting points, she wrote a steady stream of articles for The Baltimore Sun and other newspapers.
 However, her family responsibilities further increased in January 1937 when her older sister died, leaving Carson as the sole breadwinner for her mother and two nieces.

 In July 1937, the Atlantic Monthly accepted a revised version of an essay, The World of Waters, that she originally wrote for her first fisheries bureau brochure.
 Her supervisor had deemed it too good for that purpose.
 The essay, published as Undersea, was a vivid narrative of a journey along the ocean floor.
 It marked a major turning point in Carson's writing career.
 Publishing house Simon & Schuster, impressed by Undersea, contacted Carson and suggested that she expand it into a book.
 Several years of writing resulted in Under the Sea Wind (1941), which received excellent reviews but sold poorly.
-In the meantime, Carson's article-writing success continued—her features appeared in Sun Magazine, Nature, and Collier's.
+In the meantime, Carson's article-writing success continued with her features appearing in Sun Magazine, Nature, and Collier's.
 Carson attempted to leave the Bureau (by then transformed into the United States Fish and Wildlife Service) in 1945.
-However, few jobs for naturalists were available, as most money for science was focused on technical fields in the wake of the Manhattan Project.
+However, few jobs for naturalists were available, since most money for science was focused on technical fields in the wake of the Manhattan Project.

 In mid-1945, Carson first encountered the subject of DDT, a revolutionary new pesticide—lauded as the "insect bomb" after the atomic bombings of Hiroshima and Nagasaki—that was only beginning to undergo tests for safety and ecological effects.
-DDT was but one of Carson's many writing interests at the time, and editors found the subject unappealing; she published nothing on DDT until 1962.
+DDT was one of Carson's many writing interests at the time, but editors found the subject unappealing; she published nothing on DDT until 1962.

-Carson rose within the Fish and Wildlife Service, by 1945 supervising a small writing staff and in 1949 becoming chief editor of publications.
-Her position provided increasing opportunities for fieldwork and freedom in choosing her writing projects; however, it also entailed increasingly tedious administrative responsibilities.
-By 1948, Carson was working on material for a second book and had made the conscious decision to begin a transition to writing full-time.
+Carson rose within the Fish and Wildlife Service, and in 1945 was supervising a small writing staff.
+In 1949, she was appointed chief editor of publications, which allowed her increased opportunities for fieldwork and freedom in choosing her writing projects; however, it also entailed increasingly tedious administrative responsibilities.
+By 1948, Carson was working on material for a second book and decided to begin a transition to writing full-time.
 That year, she took on a literary agent, Marie Rodell; they formed a close professional relationship that would last the rest of Carson's career.